1919 a Metaphor for Today

 Discrimination the Strike’s Undercurrent

 But while the strike may have been the spark, the era was an already-explosive powder keg.
 Discrimination towards the hordes of immigrants was an ever-present reality.
 The “stalwart peasants in sheep skin coats” – the poverty-stricken Slavs and Jews of Europe – were needed by the wheels of industry and agriculture….but not wanted.
 When the Great War broke out in 1914, tens of thousands of immigrants, many already citizens, were branded “enemy aliens” by virtue of their birth within the Austro-Hungarian empire.
 A system of prisoner of war camps saw some 8500 Europeans incarcerated for up to four years.
+Mass immigration by people of colour was banned entirely.
 After 1917′s Russian Revolution, the “First Red Scare” began; to be an Eastern European immigrant was to be considered a “dangerous Bolshevik revolutionary.”

 And yet, despite the danger, two-thirds of the strike’s participants were non-unionized, ethnic workers like the real-life Mike Sokolowski.
 Poverty-stricken, marginalized and discriminated though they may have been, the immigrant class workers joined the cause in an unprecedented wave of solidarity.
 And while the strike’s end was violent and its goals unmet, the legacy of the movement continues to inspire.